-There may be times when you need to work with Git, and the only device you have is your Android smartphone.
+Whether you’re a software developer or working in DevSecOps, there may come a time when you need to work with Git and the only device you have is your Android smartphone.
 When that’s the case, what do you do?
-Thanks to a handy tool called Termux, it is possible to install the command line Git tool on a mobile device.
+Thanks to a handy tool called Termux, you can install the command-line Git tool on a mobile device.

 I’m going to walk you through the process of getting this up and running.
-I’ll demonstrate on Android 9, running on an Essential PH-1.
+I’ll demonstrate on Android 12, running on a Motorola Moto G51 5G.

 What you need

 The only things you need are a device running version 5.0 or newer of the Android platform and a GitHub account.
 That’s it.

 Let’s make this happen.

 SEE: For more information on Git, check out our Git guide for IT pros.

 Because the Play Store hasn’t updated to a version of Termux that will work on the most recent Android versions, you need to use a third-party website to install Termux.

 In this guide, we’ll use F-Droid.
 It works similar to an App Store, so any level user should feel comfortable downloading Termux using this app.
 You can also download Termux through GitHub.
 However, GitHub downloads require some technical knowledge, as assets are downloaded individually.